deepu099cse/Multi-Labeled-Bengali-Toxic-Comments-Classification/README.md

 ## Dataset Statistics
 <p align="justify">
-The text samples were gathered from three sources: the multi-labeled <em>Bangla-Abusive-Comment-Dataset (https://github.com/aimansnigdha/Bangla-Abusive-Comment-Dataset)</em> and the multi-class <em>Bengali Hate Speech Dataset (https://github.com/rezacsedu/Bengali-Hate-Speech-Dataset)</em> and <em>Bangla Online Comments Dataset (https://data.mendeley.com/datasets/9xjx8twk8p/1)</em>.
+The text samples were gathered from three sources: the multi-labeled <em>"Bangla-Abusive-Comment-Dataset" (https://github.com/aimansnigdha/Bangla-Abusive-Comment-Dataset)</em> and the multi-class <em>"Bengali Hate Speech Dataset" (https://github.com/rezacsedu/Bengali-Hate-Speech-Dataset)</em> and <em>"Bangla Online Comments Dataset" (https://data.mendeley.com/datasets/9xjx8twk8p/1)</em>.
 Upon careful examination, it was determined that the original labeling of the texts in these datasets was not accurate or consistent.
 In some cases, the texts were deemed to belong in multiple categories at once,